epsilon537/boxlambda/_drafts/the-file-system-stack.markdown

 - `test/`: Contains test files used by the Forth test suite.

 The JTAG transfer shown above is the fastest way to iterate, but you can also copy the `fs/` directory to a physical microSD card.
-Once inserted, you can reboot BoxLambda to load the system from the SD card (see the [installation guide](https://boxlambda.readthedocs.io/en/v0.4.0/installation/installation/#preparing-the-sd-card) for details).
+Once inserted, you can reboot BoxLambda to load the system from the SD card (see the [installation guide](https://boxlambda.readthedocs.io/en/v0.4.1/installation/installation/#preparing-the-sd-card) for details).

 # Other Changes

 - The `refill` Word: I introduced `refill` as a more flexible alternative to `query`.
 Unlike `query`, which is strictly for console input, `refill` supports input from files by checking the `include-source-id` variable.
 If the ID is 0, it defaults to console input; otherwise, it pulls from the active file.
-This is a critical building block for implementing conditional compilation words like [if/ifdef/else/endif](https://github.com/epsilon537/boxlambda/blob/v0.4.0/fs/forth/ifdef.fs), which are essential for managing complex module evaluations during an include operation.
+This is a critical building block for implementing conditional compilation words like [if/ifdef/else/endif](https://github.com/epsilon537/boxlambda/blob/v0.4.1/fs/forth/ifdef.fs), which are essential for managing complex module evaluations during an include operation.

-- Documentation Integration: The [BoxLambda ReadTheDocs documentation](https://boxlambda.readthedocs.io/en/v0.4.0/) formerly lived in a separate branch.
+- Documentation Integration: The [BoxLambda ReadTheDocs documentation](https://boxlambda.readthedocs.io/en/v0.4.1/) formerly lived in a separate branch.
 I have moved it into the main develop/master branch so that the documentation co-exists directly with the source code.
 This makes cross-referencing much simpler via relative paths and ensures that the documentation and the codebase remain in sync as the project evolves.

 # Acknowledgements

 - [ZeptoForth](https://github.com/tabemann/zeptoforth): ZeptoForth is a true Forth treasure chest.
 I am shamelessly borrowing code and patterns from this project left and right; it is my primary learning resource for Forth at the moment.
 - [MecrispCube](https://github.com/spyren/Mecrisp-Cube/tree/master): The FFI implementation, the shell-like words, and the Forth file-system API are all heavily inspired by ideas I picked up from the Mecrisp Cube project.
+- [Mecrisp Quintus](https://mecrisp.sourceforge.net): The Forth core at the heart of it all.
 - [W. Shepherd Pitts](https://github.com/wspitts2) provided useful feedback on my old [JTAG and OpenOCD](https://epsilon537.github.io/boxlambda/openocd-loose-ends/) post.
 Our exchange made me realize that my approach to cross-referencing between the blog, documentation, and source code was flawed.
 This in turn resulted in a major restructuring of the blog and documentation pages.

 # Conclusion